mountrcg/freeaps/README.md

 ## Important updates

-autoISF remains stable in v2.2.6 However I have added [Jons](https://github.com/Jon-b-m) implementation of calculating TDD's for DynamicISF.
+autoISF v 2.2.7 with some tweaks that will enter 2.2.8 soon.
+I have added [Jons](https://github.com/Jon-b-m) implementation of calculating TDD's and summarizing some statistics.
 DynISF is not included in this latest commit.

 AutoISF with TDD in pop-up and in legend (bottom right corner)